In 2016, I took an action that triggered a policy violation, resulting in the disabling of my Facebook ad account.

 Before You Read on…

-If Facebook disables your account for any listed reasons below, an appeal may not help.
-Submitting a Facebook account inquiry form may be a wasted effort and time.
+If Facebook disables your account for any of the listed reasons below, an appeal may not help.
+Submitting a Facebook account inquiry form may be a waste of time and effort.

-If you’re guilty of any of the above reasons, your chances of getting your ad account re-activated are very slim.
-Your access may become permanently disabled due to severe violations, making recovery nearly impossible.
+If you’re guilty of any of the above reasons, your chances of getting your ad account reactivated are very slim.
+Your access may be permanently disabled for severe violations, making recovery nearly impossible.

-In this case, some of the advice I read online may be helpful in your situation.
+In this case, some of the online advice may be helpful in your situation.
 Continue reading; you will find them below.

 Understanding Facebook Account Disabling

-Facebook account disabling is a process where Facebook temporarily or permanently restricts access to a user profile due to a violation of its terms of service or community standards.
+Facebook account disabling is the process by which Facebook temporarily or permanently restricts access to a user profile for violating its terms of service or community standards.

 When an account is disabled, the user cannot log in or access their profile and may receive an email notification explaining the reason for the disablement.